-Using the language and tools of architecture, I explore the passage of time and our relationships to the spaces where our lives unfold.
+Using the language and tools of architecture, my work explores the embedded memories held within a space.
 I consider the room as an extension of the self, and I use the architectural model as a container for human memory.